llama.cr

 1. Download Prebuilt Binary (Recommended)

-curl -L "https://github.com/ggml-org/llama.cpp/releases/download/${LLAMA_VERSION}/llama-${LLAMA_VERSION}-bin-ubuntu-x64.zip" -o llama.zip
+curl -L "https://github.com/ggml-org/llama.cpp/releases/download/${LLAMA_BUILD}/llama-${LLAMA_BUILD}-bin-ubuntu-x64.tar.gz" -o llama.tar.gz

-sudo cp build/bin/*.so /usr/local/lib/
+sudo cp llama-${LLAMA_BUILD}/*.so* /usr/local/lib/

 sudo ldconfig